dingo-actual/om/readme.md

 The final MLP has a parameter to multiply the dimensions of the final two dimensions in the MLP.
 If this is specified, the final residual connection is dropped.
 By utilizing this parameter, we can give a larger parameter budget to the final output decision, which has been hypothesized to be a bottleneck in smaller models.

+> Note: If useful, it is only likely to be useful for models with embedding dimension of 1024 or less.
+See [this paper](https://arxiv.org/abs/2404.07647) for more details.

 [Top](#om-llm)

 ## `ARC`: Attentive Recurrent Cell